This content contains affiliate links. If you make a purchase after clicking a link on this page, we might receive a

-The ThermoPro TP20 Wireless Remote Digital Cooking Thermometer makes our list for best smoker thermometer for a few reasons.
+The ThermoPro TP20 Wireless Remote Digital Cooking Thermometer makes our list of best smoker thermometers for a few reasons.
 It’s a well rounded, quality piece of equipment that’s flat out loaded with features.

 For starters, the unit comes with a dual probe technology design, which allows you to simultaneously measure the temperature of two separate meats or one meat along with your grill/smoker/oven’s internal temp.
 That’s a great feature to have even if you have a temperature gauge on your grill because oftentimes they are not 100% accurate.

 It also comes with a remote receiver with a range of up to 300 feet, which allows you to monitor your grill from a distance.
-It’s a great way to have peace of mind to do other chores or watch the game while a long cook is going on.
+It’s a great way to have peace of mind to do other chores or watch the game while long cooking is going on.
 You can monitor temperature and set timers from the wireless receiver.